mavryk-network/LIGO/gitlab-pages/docs/tutorials/tz-vs-eth/tz-vs-eth.md

 When the contract is compiled, the Solidity compiler automatically adds dispatching logic into the resulting EVM byte-code.
 The contract inspects the data passed to it and chooses a method based on the first four bytes of the method's signature hash: `0xbc1ecb8e` means `increment()` and `0x36e44653` means `decrement()`.

-In Tezos, a contract must define a default entrypoint that does the dispatching.
+In Mavryk, a contract must define a default entrypoint that does the dispatching.
 It is much like a `main` function in C-like languages.
 It accepts a typed _parameter_ (some data that comes with a transaction) and the current value of the contract _storage_ (the internal state of the contract).
 The default entrypoint returns a list of internal operations and the new value of the storage.

 For example, we can simulate Ethereum dispatching behaviour:
 <Syntax syntax="pascaligo">